-Research Poster Project and VoiceThread Presentation (200 points)
+Research Project (160 points)

-Students are required to complete an academic research poster (online, you will not need to print the poster) on a topic relating to medical anthropology.
+Students are required to complete an academic research project on a topic relating to medical anthropology.
 The research project is cumulative.
-Several assignments will be used to assess the progress of research throughout the semester, culminating in a final presentation of a research poster on VoiceThread.
-Guidelines, rubrics and poster templates for the different stages of the project will be provided in Canvas.
+Several assignments will be used to assess the progress of research throughout the semester, culminating in a final research paper.
+Guidelines and rubrics for the different stages of the project will be provided in Canvas.

-- 1) Research Question is due Sunday, Sept 27 at 11:59pm.
-(10 points) Additional details will be provided on Canvas. - 2) Project proposal outlining the topic of the research project is due Sunday, Oct 18 at 11:59pm.
+- 1) Research Question/Paper topic is due Sunday, Sept 19 at 11:59pm.
+(10 points) Additional details will be provided on Canvas. - 2) Project proposal outlining the topic of the research project is due Sunday, Oct 10 at 11:59pm.
 (25 points) This proposal should describe the topic, including why the topic is important, and should identify some of the key questions or issues the student's projects will explore.
 Additional details will be provided in Canvas. - 3) 250-word abstract and annotated bibliography: Includes 10 carefully selected references from scholarly literature, with summaries/annotations for each as detailed in the rubric provided on E-learning.
-Due Sunday, Nov 8 (50 points).
-Additional details will be provided in E-learning.

-- 4) A complete draft of your final poster is due Friday, Dec 4 at 11:59pm (50 points).
-You will have an opportunity to receive feedback and suggestions from your TA's on your poster draft. - 5) Final poster presentation via VoiceThread and final poster due Wednesday, Dec 9 at 11:59pm.
-(75 points) Additional details will be provided in Canvas.
+Due Sunday, Oct 31 (50 points).
+Additional details will be provided in E-learning. - 4) A draft of your final paper may be optionally submitted for feedback on Sunday, Nov 28 at 11:59pm.
+While this is ungraded, you will have an opportunity to receive feedback and suggestions from your TA's on your paper draft.
+You may submit a partial draft if your paper is not yet finished. - 5) Final paper due Wednesday, Dec 8 at 11:59pm.
+(75 points).
+The paper will be 5 pages double spaced, excluding bibliography.
+Additional details will be provided in Canvas.